netj/3x/docs/tutorial/README.md

 #### 2.2.
 Define Inputs & Outputs
-Next, we shall tell 3X what are the input parameters to our experimental program, and the output values of interest.
+Next, we shall tell 3X what the input parameters to our experimental program are and the output values of interest.

 Suppose we want to vary the input size, the initial order of input for different sorting algorithms.
 We can tell 3X that we have three input parameters for our experiment in the following steps.

 ##### Input 1. `algo` for choosing the sorting algorithm to test

 The particular sorting algorithms we are interested in are the following five, which are already implemented in [`sort.py`][].
 We will use the name of the algorithms as the value for this input parameter.

 * `bubbleSort`      for [Bubble Sort](http://en.wikipedia.org/wiki/Bubble_sort#Pseudocode_implementation)
 * `selectionSort`   for [Selection Sort](http://en.wikipedia.org/wiki/Selection_sort)